AmiiThinks/AlphaEx/README.md

 ### What is Submitter
 Think about the case when you have 1000 jobs to run and 3 computer clusters available.
 It is not easy to manually assign jobs to clusters in an effective way.
-One reason is each computer cluster has different performance.
+One reason is that the speed of computing varies across different cluster.
-Some may be faster than other.
-The other reason is clusters may have different restriction on the number of jobs submitted.
+The other reason is that clusters may have different restrictions on the number of jobs submitted.
 Submitter automatically submits all jobs for you in a simple way.
 Here is how it works.

 1. Synchronize project code from git repo.
 This step is optional.
-Users may choose to manually upload project code to clusters.
+You may choose to manually upload project code to clusters.
 <p><img src="./images/submitter_1.png" alt="test" width="300" height="400"></p>

 2. Submit jobs to each cluster.
-The number of jobs in each cluster will be the cluster's capacity.
+After submission, the number of jobs in each cluster will be the cluster's capacity, which is specified by the you.
 <p><img src="./images/submitter_2.png" alt="test" width="300" height="300"></p>

 3. Monitor clusters to see if there are jobs finished
 <p><img src="./images/submitter_3.png" alt="test" width="300" height="300"></p>

-4. If there are any, submit same number of new jobs as the finished ones until all jobs are submitted.
+4. If there are any, submit the same number of new jobs as the finished ones until all the jobs are submitted.
 <p><img src="./images/submitter_4.png" alt="test" width="300" height="300"></p>

-5. When all jobs are finished, copy experiment results from clusters to the server
+5. When all the jobs are finished, copy experimental results from clusters to the server
 <p><img src="./images/submitter_5.png" alt="test" width="300" height="230"></p>

 ### How to Use Submitter
-To use submitter, you need to first have automatic ssh access to clusters from the server, so that whenever you ssh to a cluster, just type in `ssh <cluster name>` without entering the full url, your username and your password.
+To use submitter, you need to first have automatic ssh access to clusters from the server, so that whenever you ssh to a cluster, just type in `ssh <cluster name>` without entering the full url of the cluster, your username and your password.

 #### Ssh Automation